friflo/Friflo.Json.Fliox/Engine/README.md

             *Before:* Entities were not stored in this specific Archetype. `Archetype.Entities` returned always an empty result.
             *Now:*    Entities are stored in this Archetype.

-- 1.17.0    (planned) Introduced `CreateEntityBatch` to optimize creation of entities.
+- 1.17.0    Introduced `CreateEntityBatch` to optimize creation of entities.
             Added DebugView's for all IEnumerable<> types to enable one click navigation to their elements in the debugger.
             E.g. the expanded properties ChildEntities and Components in the examples screenshot.
             **Breaking change**: Changed property `Entity.Batch` to method `Entity.Batch()`.